 Key Traits for Improving Productivity and Drought Tolerance in Legumes

-Drought stress is one of the most critical constraints to legume productivity worldwide, particularly in rainfed systems.
+Drought stress is one of the most critical constraints to legume productivity worldwide, particularly in rainfed agricultural systems.
 To enhance drought resilience and ensure sustainable productivity, recent research has emphasized the importance of identifying and utilizing key morpho-physiological and agronomic traits with high genetic variability and heritability.
 These traits serve as the foundation for breeding climate-resilient legume cultivars.
 The role of drought tolerance in different traits are given in detail in table 2.

 Genetic Variability and Trait Heritability

 Several studies have demonstrated significant genetic variation in legume crops for yield-contributing and drought-responsive traits.
 In chickpea, high heritability coupled with substantial genetic advance was observed for traits such as plant height, number of pods per plant, 100-seed weight, and seed yield per plant, indicating their potential utility in selection for drought tolerance (Basavaraja et al., 2021; Meena et al., 2021).
-Similarly, Ketema et al. (2022) reported high heritability for plant height, pod length, and seed yield in common bean, suggesting these traits are strongly controlled by genetic factors and could be effectively exploited in breeding programs.
-In cowpea, Swathi et al. (2024) reported strong genetic control for pod-related traits, emphasizing their importance for improving yield under both irrigated and water-deficient conditions.
+Similarly, Ketema et al. (2022), reported high heritability for plant height, pod length, and seed yield in common bean, suggesting these traits are strongly controlled by genetic factors and could be effectively exploited in breeding programs.
+In cowpea, Swathi et al. (2024), reported strong genetic control for pod-related traits, emphasizing their importance for improving yield under both irrigated and water-deficient conditions.

 Physiological Indicators of Drought Tolerance